 Omeprazole is a medication used for the treatment of heartburn and stomach ulcers.
-It is also used to protect your stomach when taking medications that can increase your chance of stomach ulcers such as steroids (prednisolone, dexamethasone) and non-steroidal anti-inflammatories (Ibuprofen, naproxen, diclofenac).
+It is also used to protect your stomach when taking medications that can increase your chance of stomach ulcers such as steroids (prednisolone, dexamethasone) and non-steroidal anti-inflammatories (NSAIDs).

 Omeprazole can come in many different formulations; however, tablets are the most common and can be purchased from a pharmacy, as well as shops and supermarkets.
 It is more common to find a similar product from the same family of medications called esomeprazole.

-Omeprazole is used by adults over 18 to treat conditions such as heartburn and gastric ulcers but is also used to protect the stomach against developing stomach ulcers for patients on NSAIDs (ibuprofen, naproxen, diclofenac).
+Omeprazole is used by adults over 18 to treat conditions such as heartburn and gastric ulcers but is also used to protect the stomach against developing stomach ulcers for patients on non-setroidal anti-inflammatories (NSAIDs) like ibuprofen, naproxen & diclofenac.
 When used for the treatment of a stomach ulcer, it may be combined with antibiotic medication as part of H.pylori eradication treatment.
 Omeprazole is also used for other conditions where stomach acid suppression is necessary, such as Oesophagitis, Barrett’s Oesophagus, and Zollinger Ellison syndrome.
 It can also be prescribed for children to treat these conditions however, this is done under the close supervision of a doctor.

 Like all medications, don’t take them if you have previously had an allergic reaction to the medication, if you have severe kidney or liver problems, or if you have other medications or medical conditions where you would normally discuss with your doctor or pharmacist before starting something new.